 By 1982, The Greens hat entered three more legislative assemblies.
 Half a million people took part in a gigantic protest against President Ronald Reagan that year, when he visited Germany and told “Mr. Gorbachev” to “tear down this Wall.”
 On March 6th of 1983, the big day had arrived.
 With 5.6 percent of the vote, The Greens moved into the Berlin Bundestag.

 At that time, they were insulted as crunchy-granolas (‘Müslifresser’) and slobs (‘Chaoten’).
 Many conservatives also had a problem with the Greens’ looks.
 Female MPs came to the parliament sessions in long, colorful skirts.
 Men wore long beards.
-And they brought crying babies into the Bundestag.
+They knitted during the parliament’s sessions.
 Back then, some conservatives called The Greens left-wing radicals who were a danger to democracy.
 Today, they are their coalition partners.

 Green Minister in Hesse